Serving Those Who Have Served

 Veterans should contact the VA to determine their eligibility for G.I.
 Bill education benefits.
 The AMP course load meets the VA criteria for full-time student status.
 Many employers subsidize their employees’ education expenses.
 Some agencies and professional organizations offer scholarships.
 Federal education loans are available that can supplement education assistance funds or cover the entire cost of the program, if needed.
 Additional funds are available for tutoring and for purchasing a new laptop computer.
 All admitted AMP and AMP-V students qualify for education loans administered by the University of Virginia.

 Why is Systems Engineering a good choice for veterans?

 Systems Engineering has been named “the best job in the country” by CNNMoney.com.
-Throughout the economic downturn and the ongoing recovery, our nation has faced and continues to face a shortage of well-qualified individuals with the education and experience to take on the challenges of advanced technology positions.
+Throughout the economic downturn and recovery and in the current economic environment, our nation has faced and continues to face a shortage of well-qualified individuals with the education and experience to take on the challenges of advanced technology positions.
 Private companies and government agencies cannot fill advanced technology positions they have available, especially when they seek individuals who are U.S. citizens and/or hold active security clearances.
 With over 400,000 veterans qualifying for benefits under the Post-9/11 G.I.
 Bill initially and another 100,000 qualifying in subsequent years, many talented, experienced individuals who have served our nation are looking for career opportunities and education that will help them pursue their goals.
 The Post-9/11 G.I.
 Bill affords them the opportunity to gain critical knowledge and skills that qualify them for jobs that leverage their military training and experience.